 How To Handle Passive-Aggressive Behavior

 It is important to remember that passive-aggressive behavior is driven by the person’s fear that things could get even worse, despite his behavior, if his partner knew about his anger.
 Therefore he insists that he is not angry or resentful.

 Passive-aggressive behavior can be changed.
-It is not simply about confronting it when it shows up, but helping the person to understand that he is loved and that you are willing to work with him to change.
+It is not simply about confronting it when it shows up, but helping the person to understand that they are loved and that you are willing to work with them to change.